nathanyjones/startup/README.md

   - [x] **Websocket** - I used local storage, useNavigate, and useLocation hooks to mock the functionality of creating posts, sending messages, replying to messages, etc. These will all be replaced/added onto with WebSocket.
   - [x] **Application Logic** - Pressing the 'like' button increases the number of likes for a post.
 Data like userName, message recipient, etc. are transferred between pages for use.
 - [x] **React Router** - Added react routing between home, view posts, send message, inbox, and create post pages.
-- [x] **Reach Hooks** - Implemented multiple useState hooks to store and update variables.
+- [x] **React Hooks** - Implemented multiple useState hooks to store and update variables.
 I also used the useLocation hook to transfer data between pages, and the useNavigate hook for navigation between pages using buttons.

 ## Service deliverable